Abdominal hysterectomy - discharge; Supracervical hysterectomy - discharge; Radical hysterectomy - discharge; Removal of the uterus - discharge

 Change the dressing over your incision once a day, or sooner if it gets dirty or wet.

-If your ovaries were removed, talk with your doctor about treatment for hot flashes and other menopause symptoms.
+If your ovaries were removed, talk with your provider about treatment for hot flashes and other menopause symptoms.